openhive-network/devportal/_tutorials-javascript/get_follower_and_following_list.md

-This tutorial will take you through the process of calling both the `follower` and `following` functions from the STEEM API.
+This tutorial will take you through the process of calling both the `follower` and `following` functions from the HIVE API.

 ## Intro